seeds of civilization • TSUBUTE & TRACTRIX • by R.J. Archer

 and continued.

-I think they’re planning to use it to store radioactive waste or
+I think theyre planning to use it to store radioactive waste or something like that.

 this old guy starts telling me about a huge underground tunnel